veraDanilova/UD-MULTIGENRE/README.md

 The dataset enables new research as well as re-evaluation and a deeper understanding of prior research on genre-based data selection for cross-lingual dependency parsing.
 In addition, it is highly relevant for the research direction that investigates cross-lingual genre representation and classification.

 The repository contains the following data:
-- **train:dev** Here, under each genre-specific directory, you'll find a list of treebank folders with the corresponding training and development .conllu files, as well as the corresponding .txt files.
+- **train:dev** Under each genre-specific directory, you'll find a list of treebank folders with the corresponding training and development .conllu and .txt files
-- **test** In each genre-specific directory, you'll find a list of treebank folders with test data in .conllu and .txt.
+- **test** In each genre-specific directory, you'll find a list of treebank folders with test data in .conllu and .txt formats
-- **genre_prefix_map.json** This file stores the detailes on the identified sources for each prefix pattern.
+- **genre_prefix_map.json** This file stores the details on the identified sources for each prefix pattern.
 It has the following levels:
-     * **Level1** Genre
+     * **Level-1:** Genre
-     * **Level2** Language
+     * **Level-2:** Language
-     * **Level3** Treebank
+     * **Level-3:** Treebank name
-     * **Level4** Prefix patterns accompanied with descriptions and source where possible
+     * **Level-4:** Prefix patterns accompanied with descriptions and source where possible:
 ```
 {
     "QA": {